Areyesfigueroa/Performance-Evaluation/README.md

 I have also omitted my db_connection file so that I can keep mysql server credentials to myself.

+//PHP Mailer
+Install phpmailer using composer by referring to the composer.json file.

 //COMMENTS FOR MYSELF
 Activate Hot Reloader with using the following code snippet.
 Must go after the body in your main page. require "../hotreloader.php";